 - Feeling hopelessness, shame or despair

 The two main treatments that may help a PTSD-affected veteran feel better over time are psychotherapy (counseling) and medication.
 Traumatic events can cause lasting effects, both physical and mental.
 Sometimes the wounds we can’t visibly identify are often the hardest to overcome.

 - Limb Loss- When a veteran loses a limb due to combat or other forms of service for the United States, this creates major challenges both mentally and physically that take a long time to overcome.
 Veterans with limb loss need ongoing care, prosthetic devices, treatments and mobility assistance.
 Prosthetic limb care means having new, repaired or replaced devices over time, as well as receiving training to care and manage the device.
 Often, veterans don’t have the proper education or updates about their device, which may cause complications to an already difficult situation.
 Ongoing treatment for the limb is necessary in order to ensure the success of the patient and their device.

-The medical malpractice attorneys of Slack & Davis are here to assist you or your loved one.
+The medical malpractice attorneys of Slack Davis Sanger are here to assist you or your loved one.
 Our expert medical malpractice law team has successfully litigated numerous cases involving serious injuries and wrongful death from military service-related incidents.
-For more information on how we can help, contact Slack & Davis at 877.279.9126.
+For more information on how we can help, contact Slack Davis Sanger at 888.409.8046.

 Veterans Suffer Ailments from Improper Care